prakraot/emp-portal/README.md

  - Postman

 # Installation
-  clone this repository or download the zip file, unzip and import the project in Spring Tool Suite.
+  - clone this repository or download the zip file, unzip and import the project in Spring Tool Suite.
+  - right click pom.xml and run as maven install  (This will build the project & also invoke Test cases)

 # Usage
 - Run the class EmpPortalApplication as a SpringBootApplication
 - Call the GET API to create some Employees in the DB
 - To verify the saved data in H2 DB access broswer console: http://localhost:8080/h2-console
 - run the query:  select  * EMPLOYEE;

+# Logging
+- logs are printed in logs/server.log  (configurable in application.properties)

 # API End Points
 **Use Case #1 : Create an employee**